kylewadektw-oss/dayboard/README.md

 ---

-Built with ❤️ for families who want to stay organized and connected.
+Built with ❤️ for households who want to stay organized and connected.